 Prior to becoming ATLAS Director, Bennett served for five years as the Associate Dean of Engineering and Applied Science.
 As Associate Dean, Bennett led the creation of the engineering honors program and a faculty-mentoring program, and directed a variety of service, assessment, recruitment and outreach programs.
 He also created the Engineering Fellows program, and established a new initiative designed to improve science and engineering education in rural Colorado schools.

-Bennett currently is President of the national Governing Board of Engineers Without Borders-USA, a nonprofit, humanitarian organization established to partner with developing communities worldwide to improve their quality of life.
+Bennett is a Past President of the national Governing Board of Engineers Without Borders-USA, a nonprofit, humanitarian organization established to partner with developing communities worldwide to improve their quality of life.
 These partnerships involve implementing sustainable engineering projects and training globally aware and responsible engineers and engineering students.